finengines/chaifin/docs/webhook_templates.md

 }
 ```

-- `status`: Can be "running", "done", "failed", or "pending"
+- `status`: Can be "running", "done", "failed", or "ready" (not "pending")
 - `icon`: Optional icon name

 ### Update Task